What Is Futures Trading in Crypto and How Does It Work?

-Futures on both cryptocurrencies and commodities do not involve the underlying assets.
-But their derivatives and the prices are just a tad different.
+Futures on both cryptocurrencies and commodities do not involve the underlying assets, but the price of those assets.
+Most of the time the derivatives and the underlying asset prices are almost the same price.
 There are futures from both markets that share similar components, including the expiry date and settlement.

 Some cryptocurrency futures, such as perpetual contracts, are different from commodity futures because they don’t have any expiry time and settlement.
 Plus, crypto futures are generally more volatile than commodity futures, given that digital assets are way more volatile.